Antony-Thornton/MS4--Fitness-Subscription-App/README.md

                 "arn:aws:s3:::the-veggie-guy-fitness/*"
             ]
     * Click next and review policy
-    * Add a name (app name from heroku with -policy at the end) and description
+    * Add a name (app name from Heroku with -policy at the end) and description
     * Click create policy
 50. Go to groups and click on the earlier created group.
 51. Follow steps from the link noted at the start of step 4
-52. Creat a user from the users page
+52. Create a user from the user’s page
     * Click add users
-    * Name it e.g. tvgf-user
+    * Name it e.g., tvgf-user
     * Give them programmatic access
     * Click next
     * Put the user in the group
     * Click through all the next buttons
     * Download and SAVE THE CSV SOMEWHERE SECURE AS THIS CANNOT BE DONE AGAIN

-### Step 5 - In Gitpod (connect django to s3)
+### Step 5 - In Gitpod (connect Django to s3)

-53. Install "pip3 install boto3" and "pip3 install django-storages"
+53. Install "pip3 install boto3" and "pip3 install Django-storages"
 54. "pip3 freeze > requirements.txt"
 55. In settings.py add storages under INSTALLED_APPS =
 56. Under static files comment in settings.py add